-- 1. Add fuel stabilizer following the manufacturer's instructions. - 2.
-After adding a fuel stabilizer, run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - 3.
-Stop the engine, and move the throttle lever to the FUEL VALVE OFF position.
-This turns off the fuel valve between the fuel tank and the carburetor.
+- 1. Add fuel stabilizer following the manufacturer's instructions. - After adding a fuel stabilizer, run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - Stop the engine, and turn the fuel valve to the OFF position.
+This turns off the fuel flow between the fuel tank and the carburetor.

-Draining the Fuel Tank and Carburetor:
+Draining the Fuel Tank and Carburetor